AliOsseili/Blur-Demonstration/README.md

 # Blur-Demonstration
- A simple HTML/JS to demonstrate a blur popup.
+ A simple HTML/CSS/JS application to demonstrate a blur popup.

  Sources used:
  fontawesome.com